gxlmyacc/react-view-router/README.md

 - `exact` Whether only matches with `location.pathname` exactly.
 - `strict` When true, a path that has a trailing slash will only match a location.pathname with a trailing slash.
 This has no effect when there are additional URL segments in the location.pathname.
 - `redirect` Navigates to new location, can be string, object or function.
+- `index` index route name, can be string or function.
 - `children` Nested child routes.
 - `meta` some custom route infos, see: [Route Meta Fields](https://router.vuejs.org/guide/advanced/meta.html).
 - `defaultProps` object `{ aa: 1, bb: '2', cc: true }`, give some props into route component.